 Lifestyle is a broad umbrella covering relationships, sex, career and financial advice, astrology, and meditation and mindfulness practices.
 As with all our content, we’re looking for stories that capture how these areas impact one’s physical, mental, emotional, and/or spiritual well-being.

-Well+Good’s travel coverage highlights wellness-oriented destinations and activities around the U.S. and abroad; how travel can act as a means of self care, empowerment, or growth; and personal stories of how travel has impacted your life and well-being (check out our Abroad Strokes franchise for inspo).
+Well+Good’s travel coverage highlights wellness-oriented destinations and activities around the U.S. and abroad; how travel can act as a means of self care, empowerment, or growth; and personal stories of how travel has impacted your life and well-being.

 Please note that we unfortunately cannot guarantee coverage in order to secure freelancer spots on press trips.